BRMilev22/MoodyChat/README.md

 *Where emotions shape conversations*

 ## Overview
+**This is a portfolio project and proof of concept.**

 MoodyChat is a revolutionary iOS chat application that dynamically adapts its user interface based on the emotional sentiment of conversations.
-Using on-device CoreML sentiment analysis, the app creates an immersive experience where UI elements, colors, animations, and interactions respond fluidly to the emotional tone of messages.
+This proof of concept demonstrates advanced SwiftUI techniques, liquid glass aesthetics, and AI-powered emotional intelligence.

 Built with **Liquid Glass aesthetics** and Apple's latest iOS 26 design language, MoodyChat offers a unique conversational experience that feels both intimate and technologically advanced.

+> **Note**: This implementation currently uses OLLAMA AI models for mood detection as a proof of concept.
+In a production environment, **CoreML (on-device sentiment analysis) MUST be implemented** to ensure privacy, performance, and offline functionality.

 ## Author
 **Boris Milev**